top of page

 19. Where was the Book of Revelation written?

 a.
-In the Midian desert during the 40 years that Moses led the people.
+The Book of Revelation was written by Joshua in the Midian desert during the 40 years that Moses led the people to Canaan.

 Emperor Domitian sent John there as a prisoner because of his Christian faith.